willasm/vc-weather/README.md

 ![Statusbar1](./images/sb.gif)

 ### Weather Alerts
 If a weather alert is active it will be displayed in the statusbar in red.
 Only one alert is displayed at a time with your primary location taking the highest precedence, then your additional locations in the order that they are entered in the settings.
+Weather alerts for all locations will be displayed as an Obsidian notice (upper right corner).
 Mouse over the statusbars weather alert to see a description of the alert.
 Click the statusbars weather alert text to open in your default browser the web page associated with the alert.

+Note: There is no guarantee that your nearest weather station provides all of this information (I have not seen this anywhere as of yet but I can not possibly test every location).
+If that is the case in your location then you will never see this extra information.

 Example of a weather alert...